Daniel Negreanu: Poker career

 Negreanu is an accomplished tournament and cash game player.
-He has six World Series of Poker (WSOP) bracelets and two World Poker Tour (WPT) championships.
+He has seven World Series of Poker (WSOP) bracelets and two World Poker Tour (WPT) championships.
 He has also reached multiple WSOP and WPT final tables and won various other tournament titles.
 Negreanu was named the 2004 Card Player Player of the Year and the WSOP Player of the Year.
 He was also named the 2004-05 WPT Player of the Year.
 In 2006, Negreanu was named "Favorite Poker Player" at Card Player Magazine's Player of the Year Awards Gala.
 In 2013, he captured two WSOP bracelets and another WSOP Player of the Year award, becoming the only player to win the award twice.
 In November 2014, Negreanu was inducted into the Poker Hall of Fame in Las Vegas.

 Negreanu has regularly played the "Big Game" in Bobby's Room, in the Bellagio casino, Las Vegas, where the limits are $400–$800 or greater and the games are mixed.
 He is a self-professed action junkie who claims to always seek new challenges and set high goals for himself.
 Unlike many players, he is outspoken about his results and regularly posts updates in the Full Contact Poker forums.
 Some of Negreanu's success is attributed to his ability to read opponents.
 When asked about this, Negreanu explained that the most important skill he employs is observing what hands his opponents play and how capable they are of playing them.

 Tournament poker

 World Series of Poker

 Negreanu's first cash at the WSOP was also his first WSOP bracelet.
 Negreanu won $169,460 in the $2,000 Pot Limit Hold'em event in the 1998 World Series of Poker, becoming the youngest WSOP bracelet winner in history — a record he held until 2004 (Scott Fischman).
-Negreanu has since captured another five bracelets.
+Negreanu has since captured another six bracelets, including the $50,000 Poker Players Championship in 2024.
 He has 36 career WSOP final table appearances, including two apiece at the WSOP Europe and at the WSOP Asia-Pacific, and 103 money finishes.